alidasdan/graph-partitioning-algorithms/README.md

 ## INPUT FILE FORMAT

-The input file format is explained below.
+The input file format is explained below using a very simple graph.

 ```
 > cat input/p1
 6
 7
+14
-1 1 0 1
+1 2 0 1
-1 1 1 2
+1 2 1 2
-1 1 2 0
+1 2 2 0
-1 1 3 4
+1 2 3 4
-1 1 4 5
+1 2 4 5
-1 1 5 3
+1 2 5 3
-1 1 0 3
+1 2 0 3
 1
 1
 1
 1
 1
 1
 ```

-The first two lines give the number of vertices (or cells) and the number of edges (or nets), respectively.
-Thus, 'p1' has 6 vertices and 7 edges.
+The first three lines give the number of vertices (or cells), the number of edges (or nets), and the number of pins (or endpoints), respectively.
+Thus, 'p1' has 6 vertices, 7 edges, and 14 pins.

 The following 7 lines describe the edges, one edge per line.
-The first number is the edge weight, the second number to be ignored, the third number is the source vertex and the fourth number is the target vertex.
+The first number is the edge weight; the second number is the number of vertices on an edge (always equal to 2 for graphs)); the third number is the source vertex; and the fourth number is the target vertex.
 For example, the first edge from vertex 0 to vertex 1 has a weight of 1.

 The last 6 lines describe the vertex weights.